Traffic lights, U-turns and overhead lane controls

 Green light or arrow

 You can drive past the green traffic light or arrow, as long as the intersection is clear.
+You must not enter the intersection if you cannot drive through it because the road ahead is blocked.

-Example of green traffic light or arrow—the green light is lit up in the bottom left, with the green arrow lit up in the bottom right
+Example of green traffic light or arrow—the green light is lit up in the bottom left, with the green arrow lit up in the bottom right.

 Traffic lights showing a white B light